HealthML/Math4ML/book/chapter_decompositions/matrix_norms.md

 3. **Homogeneity**: $ \|\alpha \mathbf{A}\| = |\alpha| \cdot \|\mathbf{A}\| $
 4. **Triangle inequality**: $ \|\mathbf{A} + \mathbf{B}\| \leq \|\mathbf{A}\| + \|\mathbf{B}\| $

+These are the **minimal axioms** for a matrix norm — analogous to vector norms.

 ## Common Matrix Norms